nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_antenna.rst

 Configuration
 *************

-Set the following Kconfig option to enable this library:
+Set the :kconfig:option:`CONFIG_MODEM_ANTENNA` Kconfig option to enable this library.

-* :kconfig:option:`CONFIG_MODEM_ANTENNA` - Enables the Modem antenna library.

 .. note::